SoundChaser83/devilutionx-apocrypha/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Important information**
-Operating system / DevilutionX version / did you download a release or did you compile yourself?
+Apocrypha version / did you download a release or did you compile yourself?

 **Describe**
 A clear and concise description of what the bug is.